cpyang/aptly_dgx/README.md

 * ``` aptly snapshot list``` to list current snapshots

 ## Delete current publish and publish repos from snapshots
+* By default, publish will generate hard links, so make sure that the "aptly rootDir" is on filesystems that supports hard link.
 * ```4_aptly_publish.sh```
 * ``` aptly publish list``` to list existing publish
 * run ```aptly serve``` to serve the published repos with http; or copy ```public``` folder for air-gapped environment.